 The visa is a color sticker pasted into your passport by the US embassy or consulate abroad.
 It shows the classification status you will have when you're admitted to the US.

 If your visa has expired and you're planning to travel outside the US, you'll need to renew your visa.
-F-1 visas can't be renewed from within the US.
-Your F-1 visa is allowed to be expired while you remain in the US as long as you are maintaining your valid F-1 visa status.
+Visas can't be renewed from within the US.

 Your visa will contain: